learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-06-14-conclusion.md

 ###Disadvantages
 Personally we could not find many disadvantages of Docker.
 But because there are many beta tools so far (e.g. Swarm), orchestration needs to be provided by other tools to make your application scalable.
 Docker has got a big growing ecosystem, so it can take a while for you to find the right tools to combine Docker with.
 Although Docker is easy to learn, we needed some time to be really into it.

 __But__ there is a need to say that there are some serious security concerns as e.g. the possibility of escaping the 'jail'.
 There are many posts from Docker as well and they seem to work hard on fixing all the security concerns many people have mentioned.
 Another point is the problem with security bugs in existing images on DockerHub.
 If you use an existing image, please check it first and make sure it can't be affected by *Heartbleed* or any other bugs anymore.
+So at the moment you still have to be very careful to run Docker containers in production environments.

 ###Our conclusion
 The importance of virtualization technologies grows with an increasing speed.
 Containerization gains more and more attention because companies want to develop software faster, cheaper and better.
 Considering continuous integration, delivery or deployment, DevOps need to choose the right way for their own use case.